farjana0721/Reducing-Food-Wastage-by-Analyzing-Restaurants-Takeaway-Order-Dataset/README.md

-# Data Management Project- "Reducing Food Wastage by Analyzing Restaurants Takeaway Orders Dataset"
+# Reducing Food Wastage by Analyzing Restaurants Takeaway Orders Dataset
-This is my first Master's level project.
-The project was completed along with my partner Farjana Alam under the supervision of our Professor Vimala Nunavath. <br><br>
+This is my first Master's project in a datamangement course.
+The project was completed along with my partner Moin Shahriyar under the supervision of our Professor Vimala Nunavath. <br><br>
 **The main motto of the project was analyzing data and visualize it so that output can be predicted.**

-**Locations of important files and datasets:**
+**Folders and Files Description:**

-- Datasets can be found under the Datasets folder
+- Dataset: Datasets can be found under the Datasets folder

-- Jupyter Notebook runnable file is inside ipynb-Jupyter Notebook folder
+- ipynb-Jupyter Notebook: Jupyter Notebook python file are inside this folder

-- Power BI runnable file can be found inside pbix-Power BI folder.
+- pbix-Power BI: Power BI runnable file can be found inside pbix-Power BI folder.

 **How to run the ipynb file:**